Meet the Blacks

 Meet the Blacks is a 2016 American black comedy horror film directed by Deon Taylor, written by Taylor and Nicole DeMasi, and is a parody of the 2013 film The Purge.
 It stars Mike Epps, Gary Owen, Zulay Henao, Lil Duval, Bresha Webb, George Lopez and Mike Tyson.
 This was Charlie Murphy's last film role before his death from leukemia in 2017 as well as the final role for Paul Mooney, who died in 2021.

 The film was released on April 1, 2016, by Freestyle Releasing.
 Although the film received generally negative reviews from critics, it was a box-office success, grossing over $9 million on its $900,000 budget.
 A sequel, titled The House Next Door: Meet the Blacks 2, was released on June 11, 2021.

 Premise

 Carl Black and his family are getting out of Chicago.
-After having stolen a lot of money from a famed criminal drug king, Key Flo (Charlie Murphy), and believing that he will be imprisoned for the next five to six years, Carl Black (Mike Epps) leaves the hustling lifestyle behind for something better.
-Carl, his new wife Lorena (Zulay Henao), son Carl Jr. (Alex Henderson), daughter Allie Black (Bresha Webb) and cousin Cronut (Lil Duval) pack up and move to Beverly Hills.
+After having stolen a lot of money from a famed criminal drug king, Key Flo, and believing that he will be imprisoned for the next five to six years, Carl Black leaves the hustling lifestyle behind for something better.
+Carl, his new wife Lorena, son Carl Jr., daughter Allie Black and cousin Cronut pack up and move to Beverly Hills.
 Turns out, Carl could not have picked a worse time to move.
 They arrive right around the time of the annual purge and all Carl's personal issues intertwine while all crime is legal for twelve hours.